What hides behind Meteorite 411? Tue 12 May 2026

 It possesses "a flat, bowl-shaped or shield-shaped form"

-Which meant the public were very familiar with their dimensions and their shapes.
-It is likely they were especially familiar with the Tucson Meteorite's distinctive ring shape.
+Either way, the public were very familiar with their dimensions and their shapes.
+They likely remembered the distinctive Tucson Meteorite.

-Until 1860 and then 1862 when first the Tucson Meteorite and then the Carleton-Tucson meteorite disappeared into closed institutions.
-And while laboratories began poring over the two artefacts - especially the Carleton-Tucson artefact - meteorite experts began to spread strange stories among the public.
+As laboratories began to pore over the two artefacts - especially the Carleton-Tucson artefact - meteorite experts began to spread strange stories among the public.

 Austrian scientist WM Ritter von Haidinger stepped up first, explaining in 1870 how the Tucson Meteorite came to be ring shaped.
-This he did by perverting both logic and air-resistance theory.
+This he did by perverting both air-resistance theory and logic.

 From The Carleton-Tucson and Ainsa-Tucson Meteorite Masses, MW Ritter von Haidinger, Sitzungsberichte der Kaiserlichen Akademie der Wissenschaften.
 Mathematisch-Naturwissenschaftliche Classe, Band 61, 1870, p509: